theNorstroem/furo-webclient-getting-started/README.md

-# FURO Web Client Getting Started
+# FURO Web Client Getting Started // Basic Setup

+branch: feature/basic-setup

 FURO is a modular open source web stack based on web standard technologies.
 FURO is not a framework, but rather an assemblage of various standard technologies.